SophiaNM/WCPO_Visualization/readme.md

 ## Features
 - The overview page allows users to see 3 visualization: A sankey diagram, barchart, and flow map.
+- Users can view distribution (choropleth) maps and switch between views by clicking on the mapview buttons.
 - User can get more information and functionality pn the side navigation bar including: about, search, help and information.
 - Users can also explore the application interactively through search, buttons, mouse hovers and clicks.